timvandermeij/sentiment-analysis/README.md

     popd > /dev/null
     export VIRTUAL_ENV

-This has to be done to make the virtual environment really relocatable, otherwise we would still have Python 2.6 on the nodes.
+This has to be done to make the virtual environment actually relocatable, otherwise it would be nonfunctional on the nodes, where we would still have Python 2.6.

 Once everything is set up, check whether the Python scripts are distributed as follows: `pympi 8 mpi-test.py "" --hostfile hosts --map-by node`.

+MPI also allows running parts of the preprocessing and classification steps on the worker nodes.
+As explained in the Groups section, we can preprocess the repos dumps in order to extract the languages.
+We can also download all the commit comments dumps in this way, keep them on local hard drives, and use a pretrained model to classify all the comments.
+This can be done for the `language` group as an example, as follows:

+    $ python classify.py --model model.pickle --only-train [algorithm parameters]
+    $ pympi 8 preprocess.py "commit_comments language /local/SDDM" --hostfile hosts --map-by node
+    $ pympi 8 classify.py "language model.pickle /local/SDDM > \$HOSTNAME.dat" --hostfile hosts --map-by node
+    $ cat node*.dat | sort | python reducer.py language > all-group.dat
+    $ python plot.py language all-group.dat

+The training of the model only needs to be done once to create the `model.pickle` file for one algorithm.
+The preprocess script automatically creates the given local path on the worker nodes when necessary.
+The classifications also happen on the workers, and are collected in a shared location.
+This allows us to pass it to the reducer to group the data for the plot script.
+This means that MapReduce is not necessary to perform the classification in this way.

 Additional notes for installing Qt
 ----------------------------------